ucb-stat133/stat133-fall-2017/hws/hw01-vector-basics.md

 In this assignment you will summarize quantitative and qualitative variables graphically and numerically.
 These tasks are often the first step in analyzing most data sets.
 Technically, this involves performing a univariate analysis, that is, analyzing one variable at a time.
 In future assignments you will work on analyzing two or more variables simultaneously.

 Keep in mind that summarizing and describing data, as simple as it may sound, can be tricky.
 Why?
 Because there is not one right way to analyze data, but there are wrong ways.
 Do your best to describe what you see.
 Jot down notes to capture your thinking as you go.
 It takes practice to learn to describe distributions and write an analysis.
-You will work on these skills over the entire semester.
+You will work on these skills over the rest of the semester.

 Research Question and Data
 --------------------------